 Instructions

-- In a mixing bowl whisk together the oat flour, cocoa powder, baking soda, cinnamon, and salt.
+- In a large mixing bowl whisk together the oat flour, cocoa powder, baking soda, cinnamon and salt.

-- Place the bananas in a small bowl, and mash with a fork.
+- Place the bananas in a small bowl, and thoroughly mash with a fork.
 It's fine to have a few larger pieces remaining.
 Measure to make sure you have 1 cup of mashed banana.
-Add the maple syrup, coconut sugar, vanilla, and almond butter, and stir vigorously until combined.
+Add the maple syrup, coconut sugar, coffee, vanilla, and almond butter, and stir vigorously until smooth.

-- Pour the wet mixture into the dry, and stir to combine.
+- Pour the wet mixture into the dry, and stir until fully combined.
 Fold in the walnuts.

-- Let brownies rest in the pan for 30 minutes, then lift out by parchment paper.
+- Let the banana brownies rest in the pan for 20 minutes, then lift out by the parchment paper.
 Allow to cool completely before cutting into 16 squares.

 Notes